Inspiration

 What it does

-Quant Edge Exchange is a distributed ad auction and settlement simulation platform.
+Quant Edge Exchange is a distributed advertising exchange simulation that demonstrates one simple architectural idea:

 Transient Traffic